 McDonald’s lists all of the nutritional information right on its website, so use this as a resource when making a decision.

-For example, a regular McDonald’s cheeseburger contains 300 calories, 12 grams of fat, 33 grams of carbs, 2 grams of fiber, and 15 grams of protein.
+For example, a regular McDonald’s cheeseburger with the bun contains 300 calories, 12 grams of fat, 33 grams of carbs, 2 grams of fiber, and 15 grams of protein.
 But if you go to the McDonald’s website, you can customize your order, which means that you can see exactly how many calories and carbs it will contain if you get it without the bun.

 So if you were to order a cheeseburger with one beef patty, a slice of American cheese, onions and mustard, it would contain 140 calories, 10 grams of fat, 3 grams of carbs, 0 grams of fiber, and 10 grams of protein.
 You could further customize your order by adding bacon.